 This post originally appeared on Wealth of Geeks.

-Chrissy is the blogger behind Eat Sleep Breathe FI (https://www.eatsleepbreathefi.com/) and one of the co-hosts of the Explore FI Canada podcast.
-She eats, sleeps, and breathes financial independence—hence the name of her blog!
-She’s particularly passionate about helping her fellow Canadians discover and start their journeys to FI/FIRE.
+Chrissy is the blogger behind Eat Sleep Breathe FI.
+She eats, sleeps, and breathes financial independence (hence the name of her blog)!
+Chrissy’s particularly passionate about helping her fellow Canadians discover and start their journeys to FI/FIRE.
+When she’s not blogging, Chrissy enjoys spending time with her family and their Shiba Inu, Mika.